microchip-pic-avr-examples/pic18f57q84-2-axis-cnc/readme.md

 as fast as Y, and will therefore still cover twice the distance).

-Direct Memory Address (DMA) is a module which can copy data from one memory location to another when triggered.
+Direct Memory Address (DMA) is a module which can copy data from one memory location to another without any CPU intervention.
+DMA operation can be configured to start and/or abort based on several built-in trigger options.
 Acceleration of the machine can be achieved by using the DMA to gradually increase or decrease the value in the increment register of the NCO, resulting in the frequency of the master NCO, and therefore the speed of movement in the two axes, increasing or decreasing proportionally.

 The distance travelled in each direction can be known by counting the number of pulses from the master NCO.
 In short, this is because if the master